-Paul's life has centred around telling stories for science, which has seen him on television across the country with the ABC and acting as Director at the Royal Institution of...View Profile
+Paul Willis' life has centred around telling stories for science, which has seen him on television across the country with the ABC and acting as Director at the Royal Institution...View Profile

 Madeleine van Oppen is an ecological geneticist with an interest in microbial symbioses and climate change adaptation in reef corals.
 Her early career focused on evolutionary and population genetics of...View Profile

 Liz Wren is passionate about creating positive impacts for Aboriginal and Torres Strait Islander Traditional Owners.
 Liz has heritage from the Trobriand Islands; Eastern Torres Strait, and Western NSW but...View Profile